 The beautiful gorges and red rock landscape of the Kennedy Ranges is an adventurer’s paradise.
 Perfect for 4WDing, hiking, bushwalking, and surrounded by pristine wilderness.
+For the ultimate experience go on a cultural tour of the ranges.
 Finish the day camping under a sky full of stars after an epic day of exploring.

 Known for its white beach sands, beautiful blue ocean waters, and kangaroos basking in the sunshine, Lucky Bay is a must-visit in the Esperance region.
-Located within Cape Le Grand National Park, this bay offers camping facilities, as well as the nearby Frenchmans Peak which is great for hiking enthusiasts.
-Drive your 4WD onto the sand and set up for the perfect beach day.
+Located within Cape Le Grand National Park, this bay offers camping facilities, as well as the nearby Frenchman Peak which is great for hiking enthusiasts.
+Drive your 4WD (or book a tour) onto the sand and set up for the perfect beach day.

 The Gascoyne Murchison region is home to the world's largest monocline, covering an area of 4,795 hectares of national park area.
 It is twice the size of Uluru, and its colours change from dusk 'til dawn from indigo to pink, orange and green.
 A hike to the summit (6-8 hours return hike) makes for some amazing photo opportunities and wildflower season is spectacular here too, but make sure you carry enough water (at least 4 litres per person, per day).
-To find out more on the various walking trails around Mount Augustus refer to the Department of Parks and Wildlife website.
+Located a short distance from Burringurrah, Mt Augustus Tourist Park offers a place to stay for a night or two.

 One of the favourite highways throughout the Golden Outback is the Tin Horse Highway.
 A seriously entertaining drive for the whole family, the roadside is lined with various tin horses of all shapes, colours and sizes, covering a 15km drive.
 From the Wheatbelt town of Kulin through to Jilakin Rock, spot around 70 horses on display, and don't forget to pull over for some selfies!